floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

         - CRUD
 ```

-### Dynamic index patterns: User name substitution
+### Dynamic patterns: User name substitution

-When defining index patterns the placeholder `${user.name}` is allowed to support indices or aliases which contain the name of the user.
+When defining patterns the placeholder `${user.name}` is allowed to support indices, aliases or data streams which contain the name of the user.

 ```yaml
 <role_name>: